Lancs unbeaten start ended - T20 Blast round-up

 Bottom of the table Worcestershire Rapids lost again at home against Derbyshire Falcons and Alex Hales starred with the bat as Notts Outlaws beat East Midlands rivals Leicestershire Foxes.

-In South Group, Hampshire Hawks made it four wins in a row with a narrow victory at Glamorgan, while defending champions Kent Spitfires picked up only their second win by beating Somerset.
+In the South Group, Hampshire Hawks made it four wins in a row with a narrow victory at Glamorgan, while defending champions Kent Spitfires picked up only their second win by beating Somerset.

 Essex Eagles thumped Middlesex and Sussex Sharks collapsed to a four-run defeat by Gloucestershire.